dchapyshev/aspia/source/base/update/README.md

 A private key is a file.
 A public key is the key itself in hex or a file holding the private key it belongs to, so the same file works for signing and for checking.

-A channel, or the whole `updates` directory, is signed and checked in one go with `signdir` and `verifydir`.
+The whole `updates` directory is signed and checked in one go with `signdir` and `verifydir`.
 They take the manifests lying under the directory, subdirectories included, and not the signatures next to them.
 A signature does not depend on when it was made, so a file signed again keeps the bytes it had.